future-proof-iot/RIOT-rs/doc/build_system.md

     laze build -b <board> --disable release debug

 - `release`: used by default.
 Selects `no-semihosting` and `silent-panic`
-- `no-semihosting`: turn off RIOT-rs debug output
+- `no-semihosting`: turn off Ariel OS debug output
   Note: semihosting output only gets printed in a debug session.
   Furthermore, it freezes the board on first output when not run in a debug session.
-- `silent-panic`: don't print RIOT-rs panics.
+- `silent-panic`: don't print Ariel OS panics.
 Unless used elsewhere, this saves ~15k code on Cortex-M
 - `riotboot`: configures the build to link to the first riotboot slot.